Knee & Hip Conditions

 What Type of Doctor Should You See For Knee or Hip Pain?

-If you experience pain caused by a sports injury or daily activity, we recommend seeing one of our sports medicine physicians.
+If you experience pain caused by a sports injury or daily activity, we recommend seeing one of our sports medicine physicians in Brooklyn, NY.
 Our specialists are experts in non-surgical therapy and management.
 If surgery is necessary, we utilize state-of-the-art technology and minimally invasive procedures.

 If your child has a congenital condition or is suffering from an injury, please visit our pediatric orthopedic specialists.
 Our specially trained pediatric orthopedic staff is committed to the total care of your child's orthopedic problems, from the simplest fractures to the most complex congenital anomalies.